intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/PythonAPI/Chronos/anomaly_detectors.rst

 chronos.model.anomaly.dbscan_detector
 ----------------------------------------

 DBScanDetector uses DBSCAN clustering for anomaly detection.
 The DBSCAN algorithm tries to cluster the points and label the points that do not belong to any clusters as -1.
-It thus detects outliers detection in the input time series.
+It thus detects outliers in the input time series.

 .. automodule:: zoo.chronos.model.anomaly.dbscan_detector
     :members: